 Career planning is an organized, individual process revolving around the world of work and its relationship to your academic and personal goals.
-The counselors in Career and Employment Services are available to meet with you individually to help with planning and pursuing your career goals.
-La Salle’s unique 5-stage career development model – ExploreU – is designed to guide you through that process by helping you Explore…
+Counselors in Career Services are available to meet with you individually to help with planning and pursuing your career goals.

-We invite you to visit the ExploreU site where you can track your personal progress.
-We encourage you make an appointment with one of our counselors to discuss an individualized plan to meet your career goals.
+Visit the ExploreU site to track your personal progress.
+Be sure to make an appointment with one of our counselors to discuss an individualized plan to meet your career goals.
 It’s never too early or too late to begin planning your career!

 Helpful Career Planning Resources and Links:

 Some majors are obvious matches to careers; many majors, especially in the ‘liberal arts’ offer a wider range of options.
 These following resources provide information about the variety of career options for La Salle majors and minors.

 - Explorer’s Guide 2016-2017 – your guide to La Salle majors and minors, listing career options, department contacts, related student organizations, skills, and internship/co-op info.

 - What Can I Do With This Major? – Learn about the typical career areas and the types of employers that hire people with each major, as well as strategies to make you a more marketable candidate. (permission provided by University of Tennesee). **NEW Fall 2016** Links have been updated and are in working order.
 Check them out to learn more about your career path!

 You will find even more details about specific occupations, career fields, and industries through these resources:

 The O*NET program is the nation’s primary source of occupational information.
 Central to the project is the O*NET database, containing information on hundreds of standardized and occupation-specific descriptors.